bmc/avsl/index.md

     val newReleaseToolsRepository = ScalaToolsSnapshots
     val orgClapperRepo = "clapper.org Maven Repository" at "http://maven.clapper.org"
-    val avsl = "org.clapper" %% "avsl" % "0.2.3"
+    val avsl = "org.clapper" %% "avsl" % "0.2.4"

 **NOTES**

 1. The first doubled percent is *not* a typo.
 It tells SBT to treat AVSL as a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
-It will *only* work if you are building with Scala 2.8.0.RC2 or Scala 2.8.0.RC3.
+It will *only* work if you are building with Scala 2.8.0.final.
 See the [SBT cross-building][] page for details.

 2. You *must* specify the Java.net and `ScalaToolsSnapshots` repositories, in addition to the `maven.clapper.org` repository.
 Even though those